Griff the Invisible: Plot

 Later on, Griff goes to Melody's house for dinner where she realizes Griff no longer believes in his imaginary world.
 Soon afterwards she comes to Griff's home to ask why he's trying to act normal.
 When Griff tells her he's trying to grow up and now holds his superhero fantasy in disdain, she tells him he was the only one who went into her world with her and understood her in that way, and that his imagination was the reason she loved him.
 Heartbroken, she leaves his house and cries leaning on his door.
 Suddenly, she falls through the door (as she was seen trying to do earlier) and lands in Griff's room.
 Griff takes her into his arms and she utters, "You can believe it."
-They share a passionate kiss, and Griff comes to reembrace his imaginary world.
+They share a passionate kiss, and Griff comes to re-embrace his imaginary world.

 Soon after, a package falls through the mail slot of Griff's door with Melody's name written on it.
-Tim is then shown walking away with his new girlfriend.
+Tim is then shown walking away with his new girlfriend (Griff's former co-worker, Cecilia).
 Griff runs into his room to put on his invisible suit, and Melody opens the box.
 Inside is a note from Tim that says, "Use these to be the only one who can see Griff when he's invisible.
 So he doesn't have to wear the hat."
 The device resembles a View-Master stereoscopic toy.
 Griff enters unseen into the room, and when Melody holds up the device to her eyes, she can see him standing there again.
 They smile at each other as the film ends.